IATA-Cargo/ONE-Record/README.md

 ## Structure of the working_draft folder
 - **API**: ONE Record API & Security latest specifications and JSON-LD models;
+- **security**: ONE Record Security documentation provided for the Security Proof-of-Concept;
 - **data-model**: ONE Record logical data model, ONE Record physical data model, Design Principles;
 - **ontology**: ONE Record Data Model ontology and ONE Record API models ontology.